maggiedbaker/horses_ajax_practice/README.md

+## AJAX Practice

+This is a Dev Bootcamp challenge where I used AJAX to enhance a simple, pre-made site about horses in the Sinatra framework.
+View the original challenge instructions below, and view my Javascript code in Public > js > application.js.

 ## AJAX Sinatra Challenge

 In this challenge, you will need to display your AJAX skills by AJAXing a few parts of an existing application.
 This is a lovely application that keeps track of Penelope's horses.